nus-cs2113-AY2223S1/ip/docs/README.md

 ### `unmark` - Mark a current task as not done

-Mark a current task as not done in the task list in the format `unmark X` where X is the index of the task to be unmarked.
+Mark a current task as not done in the task list in the format `unmark (index)`

 **Example of usage:**